 About

-I am a Ph.D.
-Candidate in Mechanical Engineering at the University of California, Merced, where my research focuses on Explainable Artificial Intelligence (XAI) empowered sensors and smart sensing.
+I earned a Ph.D. in Mechanical Engineering at the University of California, Merced, where my research focuses on Explainable Artificial Intelligence (XAI) empowered sensors and smart sensing.
 My work bridges advanced AI with real-world applications in both human health and planetary health—ranging from explainable cardiovascular disease prediction and prevention to satellite- and drone-based Earth remote sensing.
 In addition to my academic research, I worked as a Mechanical Engineer subcontractor at NASA’s Jet Propulsion Laboratory.
 There, I designed, analyzed, simulated, and built next-generation instruments that support planetary science missions on Earth and beyond.
 My academic journey began with a Bachelor’s degree in Mechanical Engineering, specializing in Mechatronics and Robotics, at Northern Illinois University—where I served as Vice President of the Mars Rover Team and was inducted into the Honors Society.
-I continued on to earn my Master of Science in Mechanical Engineering with a focus on Dynamical Systems and Control before pursuing my current Ph.D.
+I continued on to earn my Master of Science in Mechanical Engineering with a focus on Dynamical Systems and Control before pursuing my Ph.D. in Mechanical Engineering focused on smart health monitoring using XAI.
 I am passionate about developing intelligent sensing systems and digital twins that solve complex, real-world problems impacting both people and the planet.

 Pursuing a challenging position that integrates mechanical engineering, controls, embedded systems, and AI, with strong opportunities for professional growth.